 Useful Advice for finding a job in Mallorca

 Not wanting to give false information I went along to my friendly Gestoria (Business Administration Provider) and asked for help.
 As always I was given the time and patience I required and lots of information including official web sites to visit and yes I must admit he speaks my language.
 The biggest present he gave me was the Government Social Security website and to my delight I discovered it is in different languages.
-I am sorry but it is not yet in German, however, it is being created in English and enough pages are prepared to help you.
+I am sorry but it is not in German, however, it is more or less in English and French and there are enough pages to help you.
 You can find everything you need to know for working in Mallorca, including details for self-employment, contract work, your sick pay entitlements, unemployment and pensions.
-Save this in your Favourites folder.: www.seg-social.es

 Other official sites

-The Baleares site www.soib.es a list of job offers in Mallorca and not just in Palma.
+The Balearic website had a list of job offers in Mallorca and not just in Palma.
 Surely though, this cannot be all the jobs available on the island at the present time.
 The list of contract and self employed workers information bases its calculations on a general worker with no dependants, e.g. children.